exio78/etl_projects/README.md

 <br>
 <h2>Goals:</h2>
 <br>
 <p>This time I extracted with the same technique of beautiful soup the running shoes information from a different webpage called runrepeat: https://runrepeat.com/catalog/running-shoes.
-I want to know more about these questions:  </p>
+I want to know more about these questions: What is the median, mean and mode
+of these running shoes prices datasets of men and women?, what is the price distribution?, what is the average price per brand?, what are the price ranges that these shoes fall in? (i want to do it with a pie chart as in the first project), how many discounted prices we have per brand?.</p>
 <br>
 <h2>Extraction:</h2>
 <br>